ayonli/ngrpc/README.md

 ## Good Practices

-In order to code a clear, expressive and elegant gRPC based application, apart from the features that gRPC Boot provides, we can order our project by performing the following steps.
+In order to code a clear, expressive and elegant gRPC based application, apart from the features that NgRPC provides, we can order our project by performing the following steps.

 1. Create a `proto` folder to store all the `.proto` files in one place.